-Occasionally I find myself missing living in London.
-Don’t get me wrong, I love the slow travel life – calling a city a home for a few months, or a year while we explore the neighbouring towns, cities, counties and countries – but sometimes, I find myself remembering the conveniences of our home in London.
-We lived, before beginning this latest adventure, on the banks of the River Thames, in the beautiful and mostly serene Greenland Docks – right across from Canary Wharf.
-As such, we’d spend lots of time on the river – taking the clipper, sitting in riverside pubs and watching the multitude of events that seem to take place daily – whether it be the incredible sight of a cruise ship arriving into London, fireworks over Canary Wharf, the Tower Bridge raising to let ships pass or immense festivals such as the Tall Ships Festival.
+I love the slow travel life, calling a city a home for a few months, or a year while we explore the neighbouring towns, cities, counties and countries – but sometimes, I find myself remembering the conveniences of our home in London.
+We live on and off on the banks of the River Thames, in the docklands of Bermondsey, right across from Canary Wharf.
+As such, we spend much of our time on the river, taking the clipper boat, sitting in riverside pubs and watching the multitude of events that take place throughout the year – whether it be the incredible sight of a cruise ship arriving into London, fireworks over Canary Wharf and the city, the Tower Bridge raising to let ships pass or immense festivals such as the Tall Ships Festival.

-To see the spectacle yourself, head to the Thames around Greenwich on the finale day of the festival.
-This year the festival will take between the 27th and 31st of August, 2015 – for more info take a look at the official website here.
+To see the Tall Ships Regatta for yourself then head to the Thames around Greenwich on the finale day of the festival, and click here for more information.

 This image from the London Tall Ships Festival is one in a series of travel photos that we will post to highlight the unique, less explored aspects of travel .
 Click here to see the whole series.